tmobile/jest-jsdom-browser-compatibility/docs/BLOG.md

 |[Test case 64](testcases-src/tc64-not-support-webcomponents-api)|JSDOM doesn't support webcomponents api|:x: Failed|:heavy_check_mark: Successful|:heavy_check_mark: Successful|:heavy_check_mark: Successful|- https://gitlab.com/jest-risk-discovery/test-cases-design/issues/73<br>- https://github.com/jsdom/jsdom/issues/1030<br>- https://developer.mozilla.org/en-US/docs/Web/Web_Components|
 |[Test case 65](testcases-src/tc65-not-implement-HTMLMediaElement.prototype.load)|JSDOM does not implement HTMLMediaElement.prototype.load|:x: Failed|:heavy_check_mark: Successful|:heavy_check_mark: Successful|:heavy_check_mark: Successful|- https://gitlab.com/jest-risk-discovery/test-cases-design/issues/74<br>- https://github.com/jsdom/jsdom/issues/1515|

-# License

-Percy editor and hydration scripts are open-sourced under Apache 2.0 and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND under the terms of Section 7 of the Apache license.

-# DISCLAIMER

-T-Mobile® has made every reasonable effort to test the code for its intended purpose, as anticipated by T-Mobile®.
-T-Mobile® further acknowledges that the code may be used on a wide range of platforms and in many different contexts.
-Accordingly, it is likely that the code will need to be modified.
-Please have your IT team validate the code prior to any production use.